 4. The serving gNB provides the UL information to the LMF in a NRPPa POSITIONING INFORMATION RESPONSE message.

 5. In the case of semi-persistent or aperiodic SRS, the LMF may request activation of UE SRS transmission by sending the NRPPa Positioning Activation Request message to the serving gNB of the target device as described in clause 8.13.3.3a.
 The gNB then activates the UL-SRS transmission and sends the NRPPa Positioning Activation Response message.
 The target device begins the UL-SRS transmission according to the time domain behavior of UL-SRS resource configuration.
+FFS Serving gNB will send the RRCReconfiguration to UE to request the UE to provide UE TxTEG if the serving gNB receives the request from LMF in the clause 8.13.2.4.
+Accordingly, UE will report the UE TxTEG to gNB via RRC message which is associated with the transmissions of one or more UL positioning SRS resources to mitigate UE Tx timing errors in the clause 8.13.2.5.

+Editor’s notes: the description will be updated together with the agreement of RRC procedure.

 6. The LMF provides the UL-SRS configuration to the selected gNBs in a NRPPa MEASUREMENT REQUEST message as described in clause 8.13.3.3.
 The message includes all information required to enable the gNBs/TRPs to perform the UL measurements.